IPCC: How the AR6 WG1 summary for policymakers compares to its predecessor

 More than 200 authors from around the world have spent the past three years drafting and redrafting over 3,000 pages of the full report.
 Released on Monday, the findings from the first installment of the sixth assessment report (AR6) – known as Working Group 1 (WG1), which focuses on the “physical science basis” – have made headline news around the world and drawn responses from global political figures.

-Much of the reaction refers to the report’s most accessible and most high-profile element – the summary for policymakers (SPM).
+Much of the reaction refers to the report’s most accessible and most high-profile element – the summary for policymakers (SPM)..listing ul{margin:5px 20px 0 17px}.listing li{font-size:16px}.listing title{margin-bottom:5px}

 As its name suggests, the SPM is a non-technical synopsis of the report’s key findings.
 It boils the full report down into around 40 pages, which are then approved line-by-line by government delegates representing almost 200 nations around the world.